Tomosius/P2-HangMan/README.md

 ### gameTryAgainButtonOther
 This function displays the "Try Again" button with a different difficulty level on the game over screen.
 When button pressed, will initiate function **newGameOther**
-* If a player has lost, it will offer easier difficulty based on one player just jas lost
+* If a player has lost, it will offer easier difficulty based on one player just has lost
 * If player won, then button will offer harder difficulty to try
-* Function also checks, was it Beginner or Legendary difficulties, if so, this button will not be revealed
+* Function also checks, was it Beginner or Legendary difficulties, if so, this button won't be revealed

 ### newGameOther
 This function starts a new game with a different difficulty level.